wavefrontHQ/wavefront-sdk-doc-sources/java/wavefrontsender.md

 ## Option 1: Sending Data via the Wavefront Proxy

 >**Prerequisite**
->Before your application can use a `WavefrontProxyClient`, you must [set up and start a Wavefront proxy](https://github.com/wavefrontHQ/java/tree/master/proxy#set-up-a-wavefront-proxy).
+>Before your application can use a `WavefrontProxyClient`, you must [set up and start a Wavefront proxy](https://docs.wavefront.com/proxies_installing.html).

 When sending data via the Wavefront proxy, you need to create a `WavefrontProxyClient`.
-You need to build it with the information needed to send data to a Wavefront proxy, including:
+Include the following information.

 * The name of the host that will run the Wavefront proxy.
 * One or more proxy listening ports to send data to.
 The ports you specify depend on the kinds of data you want to send (metrics, histograms, and/or trace data).
 You must specify at least one listener port.
 * Optional settings for tuning communication with the proxy.

+> **Note**: See [Advanced Proxy Configuration and Installation](https://docs.wavefront.com/proxies_configuring.html) for details:

 ```java
 // Create the builder with the proxy hostname or address